 For Discovery integrated into PC5 link establishment, when a UE allows a UE-to-UE relay to be involved in the Direct Communication Request to the other UE, the UE indicates it by including a relay_indication in the broadcasted Direct Communication Request message.

-When a UE-to-UE relay receives a Direct Communication Request including a relay_indication, it decides whether to forward the message according to e.g. Relay Service Code if there is any, Application ID, operator policy per Relay Service Code, signal strength, and local policy.
+When a UE-to-UE relay receives a Direct Communication Request including a relay_indication, it decides whether to forward the message according to e.g. U2U RSC if there is any, Application ID, operator policy per U2U RSC, signal strength, and local policy.